alpsencer/bilgpt/README.md

 - Retry from scratch with a new Pinecone project, index, and cloned repo.

 ## Credit
+This project is based on the [GPT 4 Chatbot Langchain](https://github.com/mayooear/gpt4-pdf-chatbot-langchain) created by [mayooear](https://github.com/mayooear).
 Frontend of this repo is inspired by [langchain-chat-nextjs](https://github.com/zahidkhawaja/langchain-chat-nextjs)